kimmoahokas/multios/README.md

 3. Install required python libraries: `pip install -r requirements.txt`.

-4. Edit `credentials.json` to contain your own set of OpenStack credentials.
+4. Copy `sample_config.json` to `config.json` and edit it to contain your own set of OpenStack credentials.
 Also ensure that you are able to reach given OpenStack installation from your development machine.

 ## Running tests ##